recrwplay/marked-it-cli/README.md

 --disable-front-matter
 	Disable processing of Jekyll-style front matter blocks --toc-xml
-	Generate a toc.xml file for directories containing a valid toc file --toc-depth=<maxHeaderLevel>
+	Generate a toc.xml file for directories containing a valid toc file.
+--toc-depth=<maxHeaderLevel>
 	Set the maximum header level that will appear in toc files (default=3) --verbose